-Legal matters incident to the authorization and sale of the 2010 Bonds are subject to the approval of Edwards Angell Palmer & Dodge LLP, Boston, Massachusetts, Bond Counsel, whose opinions will be dated the date of the issuance of the Bonds and will speak only as of that date.
-The proposed forms of the approving opinions of Edwards Angell Palmer & Dodge LLP are set forth in Appendix C hereto.
+Legal matters incident to the authorization and sale of the 2012 Bonds are subject to the approval of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel, whose opinions will be dated the date of the issuance of the 2012 Bonds and will speak only as of that date.
+The proposed form of the approving opinion of Edwards Wildman Palmer LLP is set forth in Appendix C hereto.
 Certain legal matters will be passed upon for the Underwriters by their counsel, Preti, Flaherty, Beliveau & Pachios, LLP, Concord, New Hampshire.